stephanieyenyu/smart-commute-assistant/README.md

 external answer produces a visible error rather than a plausible one.
 Full account as A-1 in [`docs/known-issues.md`](docs/known-issues.md).

+The accepted cost is that the degradation model is no longer uniform.
+Every other provider fails soft and this one fails hard, so anyone reading the pipeline has to know which inputs are preconditions and which are enrichments — a distinction the code states in one place and nowhere else.

 ---

 ## Evaluation